 Come get a closer look at how we care for our animals at your Henry Vilas Zoo!
 Sign up for one of four Behind the Scenes tours and get to see an area of the zoo normally only seen by the animals and keepers.
 Gain some insider knowledge about our zoo, our animals, and our conservation work around the world.

-Tours available this fall are: Be a Zookeeper, R.O.U.S.
+Tour topics include: Be a Zookeeper, R.O.U.S.
 (Rodents of Unusual Size), Gentle Giants, and African Adventure.

 All tours require advance registration.